cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 This is coherent as a particle reaching census means that no more segments will be computed for it, reducing the "time left to spend" in the tracking section.

-From the two previous coefficient, and the one of the `Collision` variable, we can speculate that **the distribution of events is more important than the overall number of segments**.
+From the two previous coefficients, and the one of the `Collision` variable, we can speculate that **the distribution of events is more important than the overall number of segments**.
 An additional piece of evidence could be found by tallying facet crossing events: the reaction-specific coefficients hint at the cost of this kind of outcome, `Absorb` being the variable with the highest coefficient.
-If this hypothesis is correct, we would find a coefficient of `0.97+` for facet crossings.
+If this hypothesis is correct, we would also find a high coefficient for facet crossings.

+Concerning reaction-specific coefficients, we can see that the `Absorb` and `Fission` values are higher than `Scatter`.
+Considering that absorption happens both in reactions and at the problem's bounds, it is coherent with the cost of the events.
+As for fission, the reaction requires sampling for particles created during the reaction, a costly process both in execution time and memory.

 ### `PopulationControl` & `CycleSync`